What’s The Difference Between Torsion & Extension Springs?

 Take your garage door curb appeal to the next level.
 Stapley Action Garage Door knows how important your front yard curb appeal is.
-Allow us to enhance the beauty of your home with one of the amazing garage doors in our collection.
+Allow our garage door technicians to enhance the beauty of your home with one of the amazing garage doors in our collection.
 For over 30 years, we’ve been providing homeowners throughout the Phoenix area with high-quality garage doors.

 Visit our website to find out more about our products and to learn helpful tips on responsibly maintaining your garage doors.
 Our satisfied customers will agree: Stapley Action Garage Door has the perfect selection of garage doors that will boost the curb appeal of any home.